Bankruptcy & Creditors' RightsPDF

 Represent banks, insurance companies, private equity firms and other lenders in out-of-court restructurings and workouts, U.C.C.
-Article 9 foreclosures and collection litigation involving real estate acquisition and development loans, manufacturing companies, textile companies, nonprofits, transportation leasing companies, industrial finishing companies, and retail and wholesale distribution companies.
+Article 9 foreclosures and collection litigation involving real estate acquisition and development loans, manufacturing companies, textile companies, nonprofits, transportation leasing companies, industrial finishing companies, hospitality companies, and retail and wholesale distribution companies.

-Represented a national bank in a $32 million senior credit facility to a construction company in a complex debt restructuring of a revolver, letter of credit obligations and swap obligations involving a series of multimillion-dollar subordinated debt offerings and equity infusions, leading to the sale of the senior credit facility to subordinated debt holders.
+Represented a national bank in a senior credit facility to a construction company in a complex debt restructuring of a revolver, letter of credit obligations and swap obligations involving a series of multimillion-dollar subordinated debt offerings and equity infusions, leading to the sale of the senior credit facility to subordinated debt holders.

-Represented a national bank in a $13 million senior credit facility to a hybrid bus manufacturer in a complex debt restructuring of a term loan, a revolver and letter of credit obligations involving a series of multimillion-dollar subordinated debt offerings and equity infusions, leading to the sale of the senior credit facility to subordinated debt holders.
+Represented a national bank in a senior credit facility to a hybrid bus manufacturer in a complex debt restructuring of a term loan, a revolver and letter of credit obligations involving a series of multimillion-dollar subordinated debt offerings and equity infusions, leading to the sale of the senior credit facility to subordinated debt holders.

-Represented a national bank in collecting $30 million of senior loans secured by real estate owned by a single-purpose borrower and leased to the General Services Administration.
+Represented a national bank in collecting senior loans secured by real estate owned by a single-purpose borrower and leased to the General Services Administration.

-Represented a national bank in connection with a nonprofit school's redemption of bonds issued by North Carolina's Capital Facilities Finance Agency and supported by the bank's letter of credit and restructuring of $7.5 million of senior secured letter of credit reimbursement obligations.
+Represented a national bank in connection with a nonprofit school's redemption of bonds issued by North Carolina's Capital Facilities Finance Agency and supported by the bank's letter of credit and restructuring of senior secured letter of credit reimbursement obligations.

 Obtained a receiver for a CMBS special servicer of a loan secured by over 2 million square feet of furniture showroom and exhibit space, and obtained judicial approval of a $140 million receivership sale of collateral.

-Obtained a receiver for two golf course properties on behalf of a senior lender and obtained judicial approval of a $6 million receivership sale of collateral.
+Obtained a receiver for two golf course properties on behalf of a senior lender and obtained judicial approval of the receiver’s sale of collateral.